Cortes Island

 Cortes Island is an island in the Discovery Islands archipelago on the coast of British Columbia, Canada.
 The island is 25 km long, 13 km wide, and 130 km² in area.
 It has a population of 1,035 permanent residents (2016 census).
-Cortes Island lies within Electoral Area B of the Strathcona Regional District, which provides water and sewerage systems, fire protection, land use planning, parks, recreation, and emergency response.
+Cortes Island lies within Electoral Area B of the Strathcona Regional District, which provides water and sewage systems, fire protection, land use planning, parks, recreation, and emergency response.

-Access to Cortes Island is by plane or ferry.
-By plane through a non-profit private airstrip Cortes Island Aerodrome on the south end of the island, or by seaplane to many of the island's protected harbours; by ferry from Quadra Island, which is itself accessed from Campbell River on Vancouver Island via BC Ferries.
+Access to Cortes Island is by plane or ferry - by seaplane to many of the island's protected harbours; by ferry from Quadra Island, which is itself accessed from Campbell River on Vancouver Island via BC Ferries.

 Cortes Island is a tourist destination in the summers, with many people visiting to enjoy the peaceful atmosphere and warm weather.

 History

-Cortes is part of the traditional unceded territories of the Homalco, Tla'amin, and Klahoose First Nations, with the office of the Klahoose First Nation located on the island.
+The office of the Klahoose First Nation is located on the island.

 The island was named in 1792 during the expedition of Galiano and Valdés, after Hernán Cortés, the Spanish conqueror of Mexico.
 Despite the official Cortes spelling, which appeared on Canadian Hydrographic Service Charts, many of the island's early pioneers anglicized the name and referred to the island as Cortez.
 Marina Island, just southwest of Cortes Island in Sutil Channel, was also named by Galiano and Valdes in 1792, in association with Cortes Island, for La Malinche, known as Doña Marina, the Nahua woman who was interpreter, adviser, and mistress of Hernando Cortes during his conquest of Mexico.
 During the late 19th century Admiralty charts showed the name as Mary Island, until the original name was restored in 1906.